mongodb-partners/maap-framework/docs/maap-docs/docs/app-modules/ui.md

 # User Interface (UI)

-The frontend of the gen AI application.
+The frontend of the gen AI application framework.

 The MAAP framework extends on the MongoDB-Chatbot-UI, which is a React.js component library that you can use to build the application UI.
 There are various components within the module that can make the development quick and easy.